About Our Facilities

-Digital Printing is available at the Photography Department's Computer labs (Ocean Campus Visual Arts V165 and Mission Campus Room 206).
+Digital Printing is available at the Photography Department's Computer labs (Ocean Campus Visual Arts V165)

-- Bring the receipt to the Issue Room.
-A lab supervisor will create a Digital Print Card with a credit for future use.
-Note: there are NO REFUNDS for digital print credits left at the end of the semester.
-However, the credit will remain on file and can be used in future semesters.
+Bring the receipt to the Issue Room.
+A lab supervisor will create a Digital Print Card with printing credit for future use.
+There are no refunds for digital print credits left at the end of the semester.
+The credit will stay on file and can be used in future semesters.

-- Your Digital Print Card can be used to purchase paper with ink (charged at the start of your work), or to purchase ink for use on paper you bring (charged at the end of your work).
-Please note: Paper cannot be returned once it is handed out.
+Purchase photo paper with the credits on your Digital Print Card.
+If you are bringing in your own paper, you will be charged ink-only pricing.
+Confirm you have enough credit before printing.
+Note: Paper cannot be returned once it is handed out.
 If you are unable to use all the paper you purchased, please inform the Issue Room before leaving to avoid being charged again when you return.

-- Please note: Minor print errors are a normal part of using a low cost, high volume, student facility.
-The department cannot reimburse students for user error or minor issues (such as minor marks on borders).
+PLEASE NOTE: Minor print errors are a normal part of using a low cost, high volume, student facility.
+The department cannot reimburse students for user errors or minor issues (such as marks on borders, small dents, etc.).
 Please report problems to a supervisor and ask for help improving your output.
-Students who require high consistency prints should consider a professional service bureau.
+Students requiring consistently high-quality prints should consider a professional service bureau.

 Epson Exhibition Fine Art (PK)

 |$0.25 per linear inch

 Our darkrooms are equipped with 4x5 condenser and cold light enlargers, some with the enhanced capacity to mural print.
 In addition, there is one film loading room and Seven film processing rooms.
 Film and print processing equipment including film forced-air dryers, archival screens, dry mount presses and print mounting accessories are available for student use.